balena-os/leviathan/README.md

 ## Support

-If you're having any problem, please [raise an issue][newissue] on GitHub and the Balena team will be happy to help.
+If you're having any problem, please [raise an issue][newissue] on GitHub and the balena team will be happy to help.

 ## Contribute